Sunday Morning

 Note: The Exploration Class is required for those seeking to become members of Grace Church and for confirmation (a ceremonial rite in which a mature believer "confirms" the faith that was celebrated at their baptism).
 Confirmation (or "reception," if you are confirmed in another Church) is required to become an official member of or to seek ordination in the ACNA (our denomination), or to serve on the vestry (the council of advice that supports and works with the pastor) of Grace Church.
 For completion, you must personally attend at least nine out of the thirteen weeks of the class.
 If you aren't able to make this commitment, we hope you can attend the next Exploration Class.

-Our Sunday School meets in the Art & Music Building.
+This class meets in the Art & Music Building.
 For a campus map, see the What to Expect page.

 Grace Kids Nursery